orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Use to stop the export of mutator hooks.
 Useful if you want to rely soley on useQuery, useSuspenseQuery, etc.

+##### version

+Type: `number`.

+Default Value: `Detect from package json`.

+Use to specify a version for the generated hooks.
+This is useful if you want to force a version for the hooks.

 #### angular

 Type: `Object`.